COVID-19 and Mailed Transcripts

 - HiSET score report

-Transcripts or score reports must be sent directly from the issuing organization (electronically or by mail) to:
+- Transcripts or score reports must be sent directly from the issuing organization electronically to firstname.lastname@example.org or by mail to:

 Santa Monica College